michael-leibolt/gal-project1/README.md

 # gal-project1

 # Art Finder using metmuseum API

+## Startup:

+1. Download project into a Node environment.

+2. Execute 'npm start' command in CLI.

 ## Goals:

 1. Be able to load with a random piece of art \n

 2. Input a 'lucky number' to get your art (based off of the ObjectId's from the API)